Sir Donald George Anderson (1917-1975)

 From Adelaide High School, he went to Adelaide Teachers College and by 1939 was a school teacher in South Australia's Riverland district and on the Yorke Peninsula.
 He also tried his hand at journalism, supplementing his income as a country correspondent for local and Adelaide newspapers.

-By the end of 1940 he was in the RAAF, training as a pilot.
-He served with the American forces in New Guinea, and later as a test and acceptance pilot with Ferry Command in the USA.
-He was Mentioned in Despatches.
+By the end of 1940 he had joined the RAAF, training as a pilot.
+He initially served with the 22nd Troop Carrier Squadron, United States Army Air Force, in New Guinea as a transport pilot on troop carrying and supply-dropping missions in early 1942 as the Japanese were pressing down the Kokoda Trail.
+He later went to the USA as a test and acceptance pilot with USAAF Ferry Command.
+Don Anderson was Mentioned in Despatches for his war service.

-Demobilised in 1946, his first post-war job was as an examiner of airmen with the Department of Civil Aviation.
+Demobilised in 1946 with 3,000 hours flying in his logbook, Don Anderson returned to Australia and his first post-war job was as an Examiner of Airmen with the Department of Civil Aviation.

-He developed staff procedures and operations, and had much to do with recruiting 200 former wartime airmen into air traffic control, and by 1948 he was Superintendent of Air Traffic Control.
-He played a major role in the expansion and development of Australia's air traffic control system to meet the new demands of the rapidly growing civil aviation industry.
+With DCA Don Anderson developed staff and operational procedures, and had much to do with recruiting 200 former wartime airmen into Air Traffic Control.
+In 1948 he was appointed Superintendent of Air Traffic Control and played a major role in the expansion and development of Australia's Air Traffic Control system to meet the new demands of the rapidly growing civil aviation industry.

-As a member of the Australian delegation to ICAO in Montreal, his organising abilities and knowledge of air traffic control led to him being appointed, in 1948, as Chairman of the Third Session of the Rules of the Air and Air Traffic Control Division which defined the principles upon which world standards for air traffic control were determined.
+A member of the Australian delegation to ICAO in Montreal, his organising abilities and knowledge of Air Traffic Control led to him being appointed, in 1948, as Chairman of the Third Session of the Rules of the Air and Air Traffic Control Division, which defined the principles upon which world standards for Air Traffic Control were determined.
 The symbol of this achievement was Annex 11 of the Chicago Convention on Civil Aviation.

 Following visits to the United States, Canada, Britain and several continental countries, his recommendations resulted in the adoption of the Flight Progress Board, and the first ILS Localiser at Essendon Airport.